Instantly opening up the look and feel of your home, French door ideas are a fabulous addition to your property.

 French doors can open inwards or outwards depending on what hinge you choose, it's worth bearing in mind what space you have both inside and out beforehand you decide.

 No, French doors are a timeless addition to a home and have been in style for many years.
 Praised for their versatility, they work in myriad different spaces and help to flood a room with light while also providing access to the outside.

 What is the best material for French doors?

 Much like bi-fold doors, French doors can be made in a wide choice of materials like timber, aluminum, alu-clad (aluminum on the exterior, timber on the interior), steel or uPVC.

-As Matt Higgs, Director and co-owner of Kloeber UK Ltd says: 'Timber is very strong, secure, thermally efficient and cost effective, whilst aluminum is low maintenance and has slim sightlines (frames).
-UPVC is the option for people with a lower budget whilst alu clad offers all the benefits of both timber and aluminium but tends to be expensive.
-We’re seeing that lots of people are looking to go with a more heritage, steel window look with slim black frames and glazing bars to give that industrial or art deco feel.'
+As Matt Higgs, Director and co-owner of Kloeber says: 'Timber is very strong, secure, thermally efficient and cost-effective, whilst aluminum is low maintenance and has slim sightlines (frames).
+UPVC is the option for people with a lower budget whilst alu-clad offers all the benefits of both timber and aluminum but tends to be expensive.
+We’re seeing that lots of people are looking to go with a more heritage, steel window looks with slim black frames and glazing bars to give that industrial or art deco feel.'

 While the decision between which style of door you choose – from bi-folds to French – is purely down to esthetics, the material you choose for the frame can have a large impact on the performance of the doors.
 'Whilst aluminum is always very good for airtightness and many systems are good insulators, not all are and aluminum can often be the chunkiest framing material, or at least appear so in real life,' says Rodrigo Moreno Masey, Director at Moreno Masey.
 Timber sometimes is chunkier, though its traditional connotations make the size feel more acceptable.'